haiko-xyz/amm/docs/2-haiko-vs-uniswap.md

 #### Threshold price

 Threshold price is identical to sqrt price limit.
-The difference in naming is for clarity and to avoid reusing the term 'limit', which has a different meaning in Sphinx.
+The difference in naming is for clarity and to avoid reusing the term 'limit', which has a different meaning in Haiko.

 ## 2. Contract architecture

-Sphinx abandons the factory pattern in favour of a single `MarketManager` contract.
+Haiko abandons the factory pattern in favour of a single `MarketManager` contract.
 In this respect, it is more similar to Uniswap V4.
 Managing all interactions through a single contract offers gas optimisations and a simpler architecture.

 The `MarketManager` contract contains the bulk of the business logic.
 It is the main entrypoint for: